LutzLange/microservices-demo/README.md

 works on any Kubernetes cluster (such as a local one), as well as Google Kubernetes Engine.
 It’s **easy to deploy with little to no configuration**.

+**Monitoring Instrumentation with NewRelic
+This branch will be insturmented with NewRelic Moniotring

 If you’re using this demo, please **★Star** this repository to show your interest!

 > 👓**Note to Googlers:** Please fill out the form at